homelabos/homelabos/docs/development/adding_services.md

 Copy an existing role folder like 'inventario' from the `roles/` folder, then adapt the values as needed.

+### Use hardcoded volume paths

+All mounted docker volumes should point to a folder named after the service that is using it, and located under `/var/homelabos`.

 ## Add Service to Documentation

 ### Create a Documentation Page